AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 - The racetrack border will be constructed from air ducts of about 33 cm in diameter, making sure that it is perceivable to exteroceptive sensors.

-- The racetrack will be atleast 3 car widths (90 cm) wide throughout to allow safe vehicle traversal, while giving an opportunity to optimize racelines.
+- The racetrack will be at least 3 car widths (90 cm) wide throughout to allow safe vehicle traversal, while giving an opportunity to optimize the racelines.

 #### 1.4.3.
 Design and Features

 - The road surface will be simulated with properties of polished concrete, which is flat and reflective.
-Therefore, exteroceptive perception may become challanging at times, much like in the real world.
+Therefore, exteroceptive perception may become challenging at times, much like in the real world.

 - There may be a gap(s) between the ducts through which the LiDAR beams can pass, making it appear as an obstacle-free space.
-Therefore, motion planning may become challanging at times, much like in the real world.
+Therefore, motion planning may become challenging at times, much like in the real world.

 - The racetrack may consist of variabilities such as straight stretch, chicane, bifurcation, obstacles, etc. to make the course challenging.

 !!! warning
-    The racetrack is subject to change across different phases (e.g., practice, quilification, race, etc.) and iterations (e.g., IROS 2024, CDC 2024, etc.) of the competition.
+    The racetrack is subject to change across different phases (e.g., practice, qualification, race, etc.) and iterations (e.g., IROS 2024, CDC 2024, etc.) of the competition.
 Participants will be informed about any track changes in advance.

 <!-- #### 1.4.4.
 Obstacles (static/dynamic)
 #### 1.4.5.
 Custom Racetracks